-The Blackstone Hotel, constructed between 1908 and 1910, totals 22 stories, contains 314,666 square feet and 332 guestrooms.
-PR&A was retained by the investor as the owner’s representative and tasked with reviewing the restoration and redevelopment scope, plus monitoring the construction process for a three year project to bring the hotel to four-star status.
+The Blackstone Hotel, constructed between 1908 and 1910, totals 22 stories and contains 332 guestrooms.
+PR&A was retained as the owner’s representative and tasked with reviewing the restoration and redevelopment scope, monitoring the construction process for a three year project to bring the hotel to four-star status.

 Restorations were made to the terra cotta and brick exterior facades and to well preserved spaces designated as historic areas by the Commission on Chicago Landmarks.
 The remaining interior areas were improved with new common-use spaces, service areas and guest rooms.